 Tip #2 Keep the sink full of soapy water

-By keeping the sink full of soapy water for all (or most of) the day, it makes it so quick and easy to wash right away whatever dish(es) you’ve used.
+By keeping the sink full of soapy water for much of the day, it makes it so quick and easy to wash right away whatever dishes you’ve used.
 Or at least if you are not able to wash them immediately, they can be left in the water to soak for a bit, making it easier to clean later.

 This also makes tip #1 a lot easier because you will be able to wash whatever you use to cook super fast.

 This method could still be beneficial even if you have a dishwasher you put dishes into right away because there are usually always dishes that are not dishwasher safe.

 Tip #3 Empty the dishwasher as soon as it is finished